 In "The Family of Blood", the Doctor masquerades as a human in 1913 rural England to evade four aliens who want to steal his longevity.
 Assuming they don't find him, they die of old age in a few months, right?
 Wrong!
 Of course, they do find him, and go on a rampage, killing many innocents.
 In the end, the Doctor re-emerges and saves the day.
 Victory, right?
 Wrong!
 Love interest Joan, grief-stricken at the "death" of the Doctor's manufactured human self, points out that all the death and suffering was the result of the Doctor coming in the first place.
 By trying to be kind to the bad guys, he ended up being cruel to the innocent bystanders.
 Even the Doctor seems to accept that this is true.

-In Utopia, Martha Jones convinces Professor Yana to open his Chameleon Arch pocket watch, which turns him back into the Master.
+In Utopia, Martha Jones inadvertently manages to intrigue Professor Yana enough to have the Perception Filter on his Chameleon Arch pocket watch fail, leading him to open it and turning him back into the Master.

 At the end of "The Waters of Mars", it's heavily implied that the Doctor broke Time itself.
 Or, rather, he would have if Adelaide had not made the ultimate sacrifice to set things straight.